andromedaprotocol/andromeda-core/packages/andromeda_modules/README.md

 ## Module Trait

-A module is sent with the contract's `InitMsg`, the definitions of these modules is then stored.
+A module is sent with the contract's `InstantiateMsg`, the definitions of these modules is then stored.
 To operate a module is first converted to a struct which implements `trait Module`.
+The `Module` trait implements several hooks that provide data related to each message type.
+Every base message type defined in the [CW721 Spec](https://github.com/CosmWasm/cosmwasm-plus/blob/main/packages/cw721/README.md) has a related hook the provides the message data as parameters.
 Each module implements the following methods:
 <br />

 ### Validate